adam-p/yesterday-i-learned/random.md

 ![Monkey Tacos (xkcd)](https://imgs.xkcd.com/comics/im_so_random.png)

+1. Both Stephen King and Robert Downey Jr had addiction problems.
+King took cocaine, wrote [The Tommyknockers](https://en.wikipedia.org/wiki/The_Tommyknockers), and couldn't remember writing it.
+Robert had multiple cocaine arrests.
+1. The American Football was called [Gridiron football](https://en.wikipedia.org/wiki/Gridiron_football), so named because the ball is "played on foot (like a dirty peasant) instead of on horseback (like a gentleman)". - /u/Cynykl
+1. If a colleague asks you "what's for lunch,'" reply with [So do not worry, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’]
+(Matthew 6:31), best without context.
+1. [Double IPA *is* Imperial IPA](http://beergraphs.com/bg/182-whats-a-triple-ipa/).
+Triple IPA is something like that, with even more hops.
+1. The EU has strict definitions of ["free range"](https://en.wikipedia.org/wiki/Free_range#European_Union), particularly the density of poultry is essentially what is seen as free range.
+In the US, that term is useless.
+1. reCAPTCHA is [extremely accessible](https://news.ycombinator.com/item?id=15224199) for obvious reasons.
+1. People with a psychological disorder might not believe they have an illness.
+1. Sole has no texture, but at least it tastes okay (see "pollock")
 1. [Women are more likely to be caught baking.](https://flowingdata.com/2017/09/11/most-female-and-male-occupations-since-1950/) Men are more likely caught cooking.
 1. Waterloo region is one of the few regions named after a large part of town.
 [Other regions](http://www.swimontario.com/images/Ontario_Counties.jpg) aren't like that.
 1. "What do we eat" "Que-mangeons nous" is "What eats us?"?